Corporate Giving FAQs

 - Other costs that are neither reasonable nor customary.

-What information will Bristol-Myers Squibb ask for request closeout?
+What information will Bristol Myers Squibb request for Closeout Reporting?

 We will ask a few simple questions about the program execution and budget, such as “Did the program take place?”, “Did you use the funds as stated in the Letter of Agreement?” etc.

 Does my organization have to be an accredited continuing medical education provider to receive funding?

 No. Bristol Myers Squibb will consider requests for both accredited and non-accredited continuing medical education.
 For an accredited program, the requesting organization must be the accrediting as well as the payee organization.
 For a non-accredited program, the requesting organization must be the payee organization.

 My medical education agency employees engage in both independent medical education and promotional services to Bristol Myers Squibb.
 Can I continue to provide both services to Bristol Myers Squibb?